Combining two beautiful countries. A Small Group Walking Tour from Ponte de Lima to Santiago de Compostela

 The Camino Portugués is a fully supported walking tour along the Camino de Santiago.
 That means that from beginning to end we will be there to make sure everything goes smoothly.

-Everyone at AndaSpain was a pilgrim before they became a guide, in fact most of us spent a few years returning to the camino before setting out to help others do the same.
-For all of us the Camino de Santiago was a life changing experience and we consider the act of walking purposefully to be one of our most cherished activities.
-The Camino Portugués, and every other walking tour we offer, is always led by a bilingual guide.
+Everyone at Andaspain was a pilgrim before they became a guide.
+In fact most of us spent a few years returning to the Camino before setting out to help others do the same.
+For all of us the Camino de Santiago was a life changing experience.
+We consider the act of walking purposefully to be one of our most cherished activities.
+The Camino Portugués, and every other walking tour we offer, is always led by a bilingual guide/s.

 Our Booking process